asdf23/qtWrite/README.md

 		In a future version the next button (save - missing) will generate a woff file.
 		To generate gcode you could use a tool like juicy.
 I would integrate this but currently there is no GUI to capture the text.

+To generate a TTF font:
+Install svg2ttf `npm install -g svg2ttf`
+Load up the preview mode in this tool, click the Save icon, Add a name, family and descripton.
+Optionally set a text rotation and a width.
+This is required if you want to see the fonts in a tool like word since the lines have a width of 0.
+Run `svg2ttf data/myFont.svg myFont.ttf` then install the font depending on the OS.

 Need help:
 Not sure how to resolve dependanies and run on other OS's Not familiar with QML, I want to open a sepate window, for unrelated GUI inputs